orest-d/pointcloud-viewer-rs/README.md

 * Optionally specify a weight for each point
 * Highlight a group of points based on a selected value in a specified column
 * Highlighting supports four different modes (depending what data are shown)
+* Columns can be searched/reduced (which comes handy in datasets with many columns)
 * Statistics calculator (experimental)
 * Pointcloud viewer can be compiled to webassembly and used on the web - either in connection to LiQuer framework or standalone.
 It as well can be compiled to a desktop application.